-4.4.
+- 4.3.
+In terms of additional homes provided, the statistics show that house building in Harlow for the period 2020/21 is lower than 2019-20 but remains higher than the the annual requirement target of 361 homes per annum. - 4.4.
 Past completions within the Local Plan period have been less than would have been required to meet the dwelling target.
 Consequently as there had been a significant under delivery of housing assessed by the Housing Delivery Test which showed that delivery was 85% below the requirement the Council had accepted that a 20 per cent buffer as required by the NPPF should be applied.
 In addition, the deficit from the start of the Local Plan period has been incorporated in the five year target.
-However Harlow now has a 7.0 years supply of housing, when assessed against the Pre-Submission requirement.
-The graph below illustrates the housing trajectory based on allocations set out in the forthcoming Harlow Local Development Plan.
+However Harlow now has a 6.4 years supply of housing, when assessed against the Local Plan requirement.
+The graph below illustrates the housing trajectory based on allocations set out in the Harlow Local Development Plan.